PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

 "_Login with GitHub_" and you wanted to register on a website.<br>
 This is exactly what you are going to create.

-In sort, you will use an external service to authenticate users.
+In short, you will use an external service to authenticate users.

-The workflow is quite complex but common for any kind of service you want to use to create your OAuth 2.0 authentication :
+The workflow is quite complex but common for any kind of service you want to use to create your OAuth 2.0 authentication:
 - You create an OAuth application in the service you want to use (Google, Facebook, Twitter, GitHub, Microsoft...)
 - You define a redirection URL that will redirect the user to your website